dgroomes/jshell-playground/README.md

 ### `basic/`

-This subproject shows how to start a `jshell` (the JShell command-line tool) session that's loaded with your own application source code.
+Start a `jshell` (the JShell command-line tool) session that's loaded with your own application source code.
 It is beginner-friendly!

 See the README in [basic/](basic/).